simolus3/drift/docs/docs/schema.md

 Keep in mind that this check is run in the database, so if you change this check you will need to migrate the database.

+### Custom Primary Keys

+If you want to use a different column (or set of columns) as the primary key, you can override the `primaryKey` getter in your table class:

+{{ load_snippet('custom_pk','lib/snippets/schema.dart.excerpt.json') }}

+In this example, the `email` column is set as the primary key.

 ### `BigInt` Columns

 Use the standard `int` type for storing integers as it is efficient for typical values.
 Only use `BigInt` for extremely large numbers when compiling to JavaScript, as it ensures accuracy but has a performance cost.
 For more details, refer to the dart-lang [documentation](https://dart.dev/guides/language/numbers#what-should-you-do).